What If a Machine Matched Your Handwriting?

-A college student from India got tired of writing lab reports—so he built a robot to do it for him.
+A college student from India got tired of writing lab reports—so he built a robot to do it for him, using AI writing to reproduce his exact handwriting.

 Photo source: